All right, news roundup information overload hour.

 Well, and you know, the reason we wrote this book, there's great men and there's great women leaders, right?

-And you know, when the publisher approached me, he said, you know, there's a lot of books about men, there's not that many about women.
+And when the publisher approached me, he said, you know, there's a lot of books about men.

-I of course have always appreciated the leadership of Margaret Thatcher.
+I, of course, have always appreciated the leadership of Margaret Thatcher.

 You know, not only did she love Britain, but she was very comfortable with herself and believed in herself.

-You know, you talk about Virginia Walden Ford, and this was a woman who lived in the crime ridden area of Washington, DC, but she desperately cared about her kids' education, and she thought that it was terrible that she had to send her kids to a poor public school that couldn't help them.
+And she thought that it was terrible that she had to send her kids to a poor public school that couldn't help them.

-And so she led the charge on getting school choice in DC.
+And so she led the charge on getting school choice in D.C.

-But she rallied the troops, she testified on Congress, and now, you know, her children benefited, but thousands of other children benefited because she showed that leadership.
+And now, you know, her children benefited, but thousands of other children benefited because she showed that leadership.

-And so, you know, this is a book if if you're a parent and you have daughters, it's to remind them that strong girls make strong women and strong women need the strong leaders.
+If you're a parent and you have daughters, it's to remind them that strong girls make strong women and strong women lead to strong leaders.

-And you know, you look at what's happening now on the women's front.
+And, you know, you look at what's happening now on the women's front.

 You've got men playing in women's sports.

-And this is a reason to kind of say, Look, life is hard, but you can get through this, and we need your leadership, so let's get it done.
+And this is a reason to kind of say, look, life is hard, but you can get through this and we need your leadership.

 I kind of like that one a lot.

-Um, but she defended America so much, and she actually changed parties because she said she was tired of the fact that Democrats were always anti American.
+She was a Democrat that came into the Reagan administration, but she defended America so much, and she actually changed parties because she said she was tired of the fact that Democrats were always anti-American.

 And she was tired of the fact that they always blamed America first.

-And you know, think about the fact that she defended, loved our country.
+And, you know, think about the fact that she defended, loved our country.

-She had never been a politician, but she could see the writing on the wall, and she knew that Republicans understood that you know you have to love our country in order to defend our country.
+And she knew that Republicans understood that, you know, you have to love our country in order to defend our country.

-And you know, so these women taught us amazing lessons.
+And, you know, so these women taught us amazing lessons.

 It's amazing.